ABJECTSELF/FilterTube/README.md

 ![FilterTube](https://user-images.githubusercontent.com/29738422/102203133-3202e880-3e96-11eb-81cb-70d353e13c89.jpg)<br>
-FilterTube is a Javascript webtoy that allows you to add live effects to any YouTube video you like.
+Watch YouTube your way!

-  This is a simple interface that demonstrates how to alter full-screen CSS filters in real-time using javascript as well as implementing custom sliders and a motion-activated menu and footer.
+FilterTube is a Javascript interface that allows you to add live enhancements and filters to any YouTube video you like.
+Viewers can adjust brightness, contrast, colors and more.
+This allows people with certain visual impairments to comfortably watch YouTube videos while also being a fun webtoy for others.
+All you need is a YouTube video code and you're free to adjust the image any way you like.

   Special thanks to codepen.io users fregante and Dudley Storey for their wonderful examples on implementing the YouTube API